 Flash ADC Working

-The analog input voltage is compared with all the comparators’ reference voltages of the Flash analog to digital converter.
-After comparison, we noticed that the reference voltages of the first three comparators i.e 1V, 2V, and 3V are less as compared to the input 3.3 V that is why the output of the first three comparators is high while the remaining comparators are at a low state.
+The analog input voltage is compared with all the comparator’s reference voltages of the Flash analog to digital converter.
+After comparison, we notice that the reference voltages of the first three comparators, i.e., 1 V, 2 V, and 3 V, are less than the 3.3 V input.
+That is why the output of the first three comparators is high while the remaining comparators are in a low state.

-As three input lines of the encoder are high at the same time, priority will be given to the third input and a corresponding output binary code is generated.
+As three input lines of the encoder are high at the same time, priority will be given to the third input, and a corresponding output binary code is generated.

 Sample & Hold Circuit

 This is the process through which a flash analog-to-digital converter takes a continuous analog input and converts it into a binary output.
 For this ADC to be accurate, the input voltage must not vary; otherwise, it affects the output and produces errors.
 To tackle this, the flash ADC is used in combination with a sample and hold circuit.
 The respective circuit samples the input circuit and holds that sample circuit until the conversion is complete and the next signal arrives.

 It is the optimized version of a full-flash ADC.
 The advantages of this configuration are that it requires less die area, less power consumption, and the same resolution as the full-flash ADC.

 Consider an 8-bit ADC.
 The schematic for the visual is as follows:

 It consists of two 4-bit flash ADCs and a DAC in combination with a sample & hold circuit and a subtractor.
 First, the sample & hold circuit samples the input voltage for the first 4-bit ADC.
 This ADC gives out the binary code, which will be the MSB of the final binary output.
 It is fed into the DAC, which converts the signal back to an analog signal to be used as a reference voltage.
 The output of the subtractor is the input of the second ADC and gives out the LSBs of the final binary output.

 Therefore, the same resolution is achieved with only 30 comparators.